TheodorGajhede/YahooRequests/README.md

 Theodor Gajhede from the northern part of Denmark.

 ## Support
- If you encounter issues with the library, try using the "--user" flag when installing with pip or send a support ticket to RedDied (reddied@gmail.com).
+ If you encounter issues with the library, try using the "--user" flag when installing with pip or send a support ticket to RedDied at reddied@gmail.com.

 ### Credits
  Special thanks to u/Diapolo10 for their contribution to version 1.0.